Old Growth Legacies

 Sunday

-9:00 am Early Morning Indoor Program at the Jesse Stuart Home in W-Hollow, Greenup Kentucky.
-Starting off the final day of the weekend is an indoor presentation on the late Jesse Stuart, a world-famous writer and Kentucky Poet Laureate who drew much of his creative inspiration from the hills of W-Hollow as a boy in early 20th-century Appalachia.
+9:00 am Morning Program in W-Hollow, Greenup, Kentucky.
+For the final day of the weekend, we will be giving an indoor presentation on the late Jesse Stuart, a world-famous writer and Kentucky Poet Laureate who drew much of his creative inspiration from the hills of W-Hollow as a boy in early 20th-century Appalachia.

 10:30 am Late Morning Day Hike at the Jesse Stuart State Nature Preserve: Registrants will be guided through the 700+ acre Jesse Stuart Preserve to cap off the weekend, where we will look at old-growth mixed White Oak forests and learn how to estimate forest age through a variety of methods, including DBH (Diameter at Breast Height), Crown Height, Tree form/shape, and dendrochronology (counting rings!).
 We will finish the weekend with a short-story reading of a W-Hollow story by Jesse Stuart.
+We will be eating lunch on the trail.
+Registrants will be provided with a packed lunch.

 2:00 pm Depart for home.